seay28/datasharingframework.github.io/docs/src/stable/maintain/install.md

             Set the SHA-512 Hash (lowercase hex) of your client certificate (Certificate _B_)
             Use `certtool --fingerprint --hash=sha512 --infile=client_certificate.pem` to generate the hash.
         * **DEV_DSF_FHIR_SERVER_ROLECONFIG**: You can add other client certificates (e.g. personal DFN PKI S/MIME certificates, e.g. from admins) to your DSF instance.
             Set the SHA-512 Hash (lowercase hex) of your additional client certificates.
-The parameter TODO_REPLACE_ME_WITH_THUMBPRINTS can be a single thumbprint or can be expanded to a list (like dsf-role).
+The parameter TODO_WEBUSER_CLIENT_CERTIFICATE_THUMBPRINT can be a single thumbprint or can be expanded to a list (like dsf-role).
 If you don't have additional thumbprints you want to add, simply remove the *DEV_DSF_FHIR_SERVER_ROLECONFIG* variable from your docker-compose file.
         * For additional environment variables, see [DSF configuration parameters - FHIR Server](configuration/fhir)

 1. Start the DSF FHIR Server